China vehicle sales plunge 48% but EVs strong as BYD gains - NewsBreak

 The bright spot remained sales of electric vehicles and plug-in hybrids, a fast-growing segment China has supported as "new energy nehicles", and where made-in-China brands now dominate.
 Sales of EVs and plug-in hybrids were up 45% in April and more than doubled over the first four months of the year from 2021 levels.

-BYD, which also makes EV batteries, accounted for 32% of all batteries installed in electric vehicles in April, trailing CATL, which accounted for 38%, data from the China Automotive and Battery Innovation Alliance showed.
+BYD, which also makes EV batteries, accounted for 32% of all batteries installed in electric vehicles in April, trailing CATL (300750.SZ), which accounted for 38%, data from the China Automotive and Battery Innovation Alliance showed.

 Shares in BYD closed up 8.3%.
 Shares in CATL were up 8%.